MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Introduction

-\begin{itemize} \item \textbf{(C1) How to efficiently aggregate multi-hop neighbors' information?} A single-layer neural network can only aggregate information of one-hop neighbors (from b to a in Fig.\ref{figure2}(a)).
-For multi-hop neighborhood information, the information aggregation (in a transitional manner) can only be achieved by stacking multi-layers of GNNs.
-As shown in Fig.\ref{figure2}(a), the information of node c is firstly transmitted to node b, and then to node a.
-However, previous studies have shown that although the stacking of multi-layer GNNs can aggregate multi-hop neighbor nodes in a transitional manner, simply increasing layers of the networks will bring about problems such as gradient vanishing and over smoothing\cite{li2019deepgcns}. \item \textbf{(C2) How to autonomously extract multi-hop neighbors under heterogeneous relations? }Although a few researchers\cite{xue2020multi} have devoted to the research on information aggregation of multi-hop neighbors, they still stay in the field of homogeneous graph data.
-Most of the existing heterogeneous graph representation methods\cite{dong2017metapath2vec,wang2019heterogeneous} need to manually specify the metapath based on experience or domain knowledge in advance (for example, the metapath of APCPA in Fig.2(b)) and cannot learn the corresponding hybrid metapath autonomously according to the target task.
-Therefore, the performance of the downstream task is heavily sensitive to the specified metapath. \item \textbf{(C3) How to integration multi-level information of neighbors comprehensively?} At present, most of the metapath-based heterogeneous graph representation methods\cite{dong2017metapath2vec,wang2019heterogeneous} only focus on the node information at both ends of the metapath and ignore the information of the intermediate ones in the path which is also important for represent learning.
-As shown in Fig.\ref{figure2}(b), two authors in the metapath of APA may have a cooperation on different papers (a3, a2).
-Ignoring the information of the papers will not be conducive to mining the precise relationship between the two authors.
-At the same time, there is a lack of effective integration of different metapaths on this basis.
-Different metapaths represent different semantic information.
-For example, APA in Fig.\ref{figure2}(b) represents two authors jointly publishing an article, and APCPA represents two authors whose articles published on the same conference or journal.
-The efficient integration of the above different level semantics is essential to the improvement of the task performance. \end{itemize}
+\item \textbf{(C3) How can multilevel information of neighbors be comprehensively integrated?} At present, most metapath-based heterogeneous graph representation methods\cite {dong2017metapath2vec, wang2019heterogeneous, hu2020heterogeneous} only focus on the node information at the two ends of the metapath and ignore the information of the intermediate ones in the path.
+However, such information is also important for representing learning\cite{fu2020magnn}.
+As shown in Fig. 2(b), two authors in the metapath of APA may cooperate on different papers (a3, a2).
+Ignoring the information concerning the papers will not be conducive to mining the precise relationship between the two authors.
+In addition, there is a lack of effective integration of different metapaths on this basis.
+This is however needed since different metapaths represent different semantic information.
+For example, APA in Fig.\ref{figure2}(b) represents two authors jointly publishing an article, and APCPA represents two authors whose articles were published at the same conference or journal.
+Hence the efficient integration of the above semantics at different levels is essential for the improvement of task performance.
+In this light, MAGNN\cite{fu2020magnn} can aggregate the intra-metapath information and inter-metapath information successively.
+However, it ignores the differences between the neighbors of different hops and the correlation between the same hops.
+Most importantly, the metapath of MAGNN still needs to be specified manually and cannot be learned based on the target task.